jbkunst/celavi/README.md

 -   Add progress bars to the sequential and parallel process using `progress::progress_bar` and `progressr::progress`
--   Give the possibility of to the user to acces to the *raw* data.
+-   Give the possibility of to the user to access to the *raw* data.
--   Give verbose information using `cli::cli_alert_info`.
+-   Verbose information using `cli::cli_alert_info`.

 ## References